Neutrinoless $\beta\beta$-Decay in DCEQTDA: Numerical Results and Discussion

+The DCEQTDA prediction of $2^+$ state as ground state in $^{124}$Te is obviously incorrect, since in nature the ground state in even-even nuclei is always the $0^+$ state.
+In theoretical calculations this only necessarily occurs in the case of having two identical particles, for which there is only one state for each total angular momentum, and when they interact with each other with the pure pairing force.
+Here we work with the $\delta$-force \rf{55}, where the pairing interaction is dominant, but other multipoles are also involved.
+Moreover, as already mentioned, in the case of $^{124}$Te, we deal with 4 non-identical particles, where there are $1146$ $\ket{0^+}$ states, and $4918$ $\ket{2^+}$ states, which makes a big difference.
+The collective (vibrational) degrees of freedom play an important role in the even isotopes of Te, and must be taken into account in any realistic calculation.
+(See, for example, Ref. \cite{Krm77}).

-d) The corresponding half-lives $\tau_{2\nu}$ are also shown, and compared with the experimental data \cite{Agos20,Bar20,Apr19}.
+c) The corresponding half-lives $\tau_{2\nu}$ are also shown, and compared with the experimental data \cite{Agos20,Bar20,Apr19}.
 All our computed half-lives ${\tau_{2\nu}}(\J^+_f)$ are consistent with the measurements.

-For comparison, Table \ref{T2} further shows the calculations in $^{76}$Ge performed within: i) the Multiple-Commutator Model (MCM), ~\cite{Aun96}, and ii) the Shell Model (SM) \cite{Kos22}, as well as the calculations in $^{124}$Xe performed within: i) MCM ~\cite{pirinen2015systematic}, and ii) the Effective Theory (ET), and the SM \cite{perez2019two}.
+For comparison, Table \ref{T2} further shows the calculations in $^{76}$Ge performed within: i) the Multiple-Commutator Model (MCM) \cite{Pir15} \footnote{The MCM is in fact a superposition of two different nuclear models, each with its own parameterisation.
+One is the charge-exchange pn-QRPA, used to describe the intermediate states $\ket{J_i}$, and the other is a charge-conserving QRPA, used to describe the excited final states $\ket{J^+_f}$.}, the Shell Model (SM) \cite{Kos22}, as well as the calculations in $^{124}$Xe performed within: i) MCM ~\cite{Pir15}, and ii) the Effective Theory (ET), and the SM \cite{perez2019two}.

+The fact that the agreement with experiments is satisfactory for the nuclei $^{76}$Ge and $^{124}$Xe, as well as for $^{48}$Ca, and $^{86}$Ru, which we have previously performed in Ref. \cite{Fer20}, suggests the reliability of the nuclear structure model DCEQTDA.
+Despite this, the question remains pertinent as to whether the inclusion of other nuclei would change the conclusions about its validity.
+The answer is the opposite, and that the more analysed cases, the more the validity of the DCEQTDA model is confirmed, as shown in Table \ref{T7}, which is delegated to the Appendix so that reading the article does not become too tedious, due to the large amount of material it includes.